It’s happening. I’m actually addressing the “B” word.

 How to Build it

 Spending Plans are easy to create and it should only take an hour max to build your own.
 It’s best to create a budget based on your monthly expensesso that you can obtain a comprehensive view of all of your bills.
 In addition, this will allow you to closely track your miscellaneous spending on items like eating out and shopping.
-To build your spending plan, you can link up your accounts using an online software such as Mint, You Need a Budget, or Manilla to get an up-to-date snapshot of different categories of your spending.
+To build your spending plan, you can link up your accounts using an online software such as Mint or You Need a Budget to get an up-to-date snapshot of different categories of your spending.

 First, you’ll want to address your Income.